-specified rights of recovery are not taken into account when assessing whether the foreign tax is paid or proved to be payable, without a right of recovery.

-- The foreign taxes are deductible only in the earlier of the year of assessment in which they are paid or proved to be payable, assuming the other requirements of the section are met such as there being no right of recovery (excluding the ones specifically referred to in section 6quat(1C)(a)).
+- The deduction under section 6quat(1C)(a) is subject to section 23 which denies a deduction in specified circumstances notwithstanding that the expenditure may have met the requirements for deduction under any other section.
+Sections 23(f) and 23(g) respectively deny a deduction if the expense was incurred in respect of an amount which does not constitute income or to the extent the expense was not laid out for purposes of trade. - The fact that the foreign taxes must be paid or proved to be payable, without any right of recovery by any person other than in terms of a mutual agreement procedure or an entitlement to carry back losses means that the foreign tax jurisdiction must have a legal right under its tax laws and, if applicable, a relevant tax treaty to tax a particular item of income.
+A deduction will not be allowed when the resident, or another person, has a right of recovery (see 5.3.3) other than in terms of a mutual agreement procedure under a tax treaty or an entitlement to carry back losses.
+For example, a resident may have a right to dispute the incorrectly levied foreign tax under foreign law or a right to a rebate in respect of the foreign tax.
+Only the two specified rights of recovery are not taken into account when assessing whether the foreign tax is paid or proved to be payable, without a right of recovery. - The foreign taxes are deductible only in the year of assessment in which they are paid or proved to be payable.
 Foreign taxes may not be deducted in an earlier or subsequent year of assessment.
 A foreign tax that is paid or proved to be payable in year 2 may potentially qualify for a deduction only in year 2 notwithstanding that the income to which it relates may have been partly included in taxable income in year 1 and partly in year 2. - Section 6quat(1D) determines that the amount of foreign taxes which may be deducted under section 6quat(1C)(a) is limited to the taxable income [before taking into account any deduction under section 6quat(1C)(a)] attributable to income which is subject to tax as contemplated in that subsection.
 The deduction under section 6quat(1C)(a) may therefore not create or increase an assessed loss attributable to that income.
-For example, service income from a South African source is subject to foreign tax in Country X of R150,00.
+For example, South African-source service income is subject to foreign tax in Country X of R150,00.
 Taxable income from that service income is R100.
 The taxpayer incurred a loss from other sources of R500.
-Section 6quat(1D) limits the deduction under section 6quat(1C)(a) to R100 taxable income from the service income from a South African source.
-The taxpayer's assessed loss of R500 from other sources may be carried forward to subsequent years of assessment and is not impacted by the application of section 6quat(1D) in relation to a natural person). - In determining the amount of the taxable income attributable to the income subject to foreign taxes contemplated in section 6quat(1C)(a), with effect from years of assessment commencing on or after 1 March 2018,91 - any allowable deductions under sections 11F and 18A must be deemed to have been incurred proportionately in respect of attributable and nonattributable taxable income; - the deduction under section 11F must be allocated in relation to the taxable income from attributable and non-attributable taxable income before taking into account any deduction under that section and sections 6quat(1C) and 18A; and - the deduction under section 18A must be allocated in relation to attributable and non-attributable taxable income before taking into account any deduction under that section and section 6quat(1C) [section 6quat(1D)].
-See Example 6 in Annexure B. - Any excess foreign taxes under section 6quat(1C)(a) are forfeited and will not qualify for a deduction in that year under any other section [section 23B(3)].
-Excess foreign taxes may also not be carried forward to succeeding years of assessment.
+Section 6quat(1D) limits the deduction under section 6quat(1C)(a) to R100 taxable income from the South African-source service income.
+The taxpayer's assessed loss of R500 from other sources may be carried forward to subsequent years of assessment and is not impacted by the application of section 6quat(1D) in relation to a natural person). - In determining the amount of the taxable income attributable to the income subject to foreign taxes contemplated in section 6quat(1C)(a), with effect from years of assessment commencing on or after 1 March 2018,89 -

-91 See earlier issues of this Note for the determination of the amount of taxable income attributable to the income subject to foreign taxes contemplated in section 6quat(1C)(a), relating to earlier years of assessment.
+89 See earlier issues of this Note for the determination of the amount of taxable income attributable to the income subject to foreign taxes contemplated in section 6quat(1C)(a), relating to earlier years of assessment.